Legal Protection for Bloggers: Disclaimers, Privacy & Affiliate Compliance

 Pain Point #5: "I Don't Know If My Cookie Banner Is Compliant"

-The fix: Our Cookie Consent Banner Generator creates a compliant banner with accept and decline buttons, customizable styling, and proper consent tracking.
+The fix: Our Cookie Consent Banner Generator creates a compliant banner with accept and decline buttons, sets non-essential cookies only after a clear affirmative choice, and supports proper consent tracking.

 Pain Point #6: "I Don't Know If My Existing Policies Are Good Enough"